michaellaszlo/cursor-maintenance/README.md

 ## Maintaining cursor position in a formatted input field

-A vexing problem comes up when you're building a formatted input field that lets the user freely move a cursor.
+A vexing question comes up when you're building a formatted input field that lets the user freely move a cursor.
 After some user editing, the text is reformatted by the input field.
 Now where should the cursor appear?
 That is the problem of cursor maintenance.

-I have posted a detailed discussion of cursor maintenance on my website.
+I have posted a [detailed discussion of cursor maintenance]() on my website.
 It's a complicated problem with fuzzy criteria.
 You can approach it in several ways depending on the text format and how you want the user to interact with the input field.
 Sometimes there is no reliable way to maintain the cursor.
 If so, it is best to avoid the